 And I am still kind of there.
 Or at least, I will be around for occasional meetings over the next few months.
 That means I will still be interacting with folks from my research group, which would make “goodbye” seem silly.
 Although once my project there is done, I suppose I will just silently fade into the past; I will just be someone that folks “used to know”.
 (There will be some connections that continue, I hope!)

 But, alas, this is another part of my story.
-I have to leave Napier so that I can go onto the next thing.
+I have to leave Napier so that I can go to the next thing.
 I have to leave Napier so that I can build my academic career out there in the Big Bad World.
-Indeed, I have already gone onto the next thing by way of my post-doc in Dundee.
+Indeed, I have already gone on to the next thing through my post-doc in Dundee.
 And I am actively applying for other posts in the UK and further afield.
-Oh, and I have applied for a small pot of funding for a small project with one of my Napier colleagues, so my real departure might be delayed a bit longer.
+Oh, and I have applied for a small pot of funding for a small project with one of my Napier colleagues, so my actual departure might be delayed a bit longer.

 Anyhow… now that I have boxed up my Napier office, I have to start working on putting my home office.
 That is where I will spend most of my Dundee hours, as I will only commute twice per week.
 It is also where I will work on applications for other jobs.

 Of course, that task will have to wait just a bit.
 Because I am leaving for my summer holidays to The Homeland tomorrow.
 This also means that I don’t have to think about the sadness of clearing out my office and moving on with my life.
 For now, at least!
 It also means that I will have to go through all of the contents from my office after my holidays.
 So I suppose the clear-out isn’t complete quite yet!

 Update: I returned to Napier on a permanent contract in late-2021, after completing another post-doc at the University of Aberdeen.
 And because I was still (sort of) at Napier when COVID hit, I never completely emptied my PhD office there (making the move into my new office easier).